city_hall

 What is the treatment for measles?

 There is no specific treatment for measles.
 Most people will recover on their own.
 You can treat several symptoms with over the counter medicine such as acetaminophen (Tylenol®) or ibuprofen.
 It is important to contact your health care provider if you show signs of measles.
-Inform your health care provider in case of exposure so they can take the correct precautions when evaluating you.
+Inform your health care provider if you are exposed to measles so they can take the correct precautions when evaluating you.

 What should I do if I have been exposed to measles?